Grace-YuGuo/rock-paper-scissors-lizard-spock-game/README.md

     -   #### Responsive design:
         1. In order to get the game be accessbile and visually appealing on all devices as a site owner, I can provide responsive web pages.
         2. In order to play in different size devices and gain better user experience as a user, I can be provided the responsive web pages.

+-   ### Miro board:
+Our user stories, which guide our development process, are documented in our Miro board.
+You can view them [here](https://miro.com/app/board/uXjVK3cOwbY=/).

 ## Features

 ### Existing Features